 - The final benefit, however, is that influencers will be more willing to work with your brand.
 There is zero chance of ghosting.
 Upon request, influences will also share their post analytics to learn how your content performed.

 - Difficult understanding the legal risks of paying someone without a company

 If you're just getting started with influencer marketing, influencer gifting might be an ideal way to test the water.
 Your first or second unpaid campaign will give you the confidence to indulge in paid collaboration.
 However, make sure to stay compliant.
 Each and every country has their own rules.
 This is what you should think about when sending gifts in Sweden.

 With paid collaboration, you have more at stake since you're paying influencers to represent your brand in a positive light.
 Before you begin, you must set a social media contract in place and establish copyright-ownership rights so you can safely repurpose content.

 To get the most from this relationship, the best way to go is to set up a more extended partnership with your influencers, like making them brand ambassadors.
 Most importantly, you must also decide on the payment method for a smooth working relationship.

-That is why influencer marketing networks and marketplaces like Memmo, Adrecord, INCA, Society icon, and many others use the Gigapay to streamline their payouts to influencers and creators with and without companies, without worrying about compliance, knowing Gigapay will take care of it.
+That is why influencer marketing networks and marketplaces like Memmo, Adrecord, INCA, Nelly, and many others use Gigapay to streamline their payouts to influencers and creators with and without companies, without worrying about compliance, knowing Gigapay will take care of it.

 After a successful collaboration, don't let that be the end of the relationship.
 Keep in touch, and show that you value your relationship with them.
 Feel free to book a demo, and we'd be excited to show you how this payment system works.